exasol/kafka-connector-extension/doc/development/developer_guide.md

 We try to keep the codebase code editor agnostic.
 But we tested that it works with IntelliJ.

-Any setups required for editors is out of scope.
+Any setups required for editors are out of scope.
 However, this can change when we get contributors who use those code editors :)

 ## Conclusion